undur/wonder-slim/README.md

 A web framework and a persistence framework are separate things and this project focuses only on the "web" part.
 Therefore, everything EOF-related has been removed.
 Note that this does not preclude EOF usage, because although EOF is not *part* of *this* project it doesn't mean EOF can't *integrate* well with it.
 But I consider that a separate effort.

-For this reason, Slim's frameworks (notably ERExtensions) no longer does anything EOF-related nor does it use any code from JavaEOControl or JavaEOAccess.
+For this reason, Slim's frameworks (notably ERExtensions) no longer do anything EOF-related nor does it use any code from JavaEOControl or JavaEOAccess.
 A WO application using it will still have to import these frameworks (due to JavaWebObjects referencing some classes there, such as WOEvent inheriting from EOEvent, WOSession having an EOEditingContext etc.)

 ### Reduce the number of external dependencies